noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

 ### View pfSense Logs in Azure Sentinel

-1. Wait for logs to arrive in Azure Sentinel
+1. Wait for logs to arrive in Azure Sentinel, you will find it in Logs > Custom Logs
    - This can take up to 20 minutes

    ![Azure-Sentinel](../.images/image2.png)